Back to Articles

 The Great Filter: Why AI Will Break Your Business (and Your Product Career)

-If we couldn't handle the rigid logic of ERPs, we are entirely unprepared for the probabilistic chaos of Artificial Intelligence.
+If we struggled to survive the rigid logic of traditional enterprise software, we are completely unprepared for the chaotic, unpredictable world of AI.

-There is an old, somewhat cynical investment strategy in the technology sector: short any company announcing a large-scale Enterprise Resource Planning (ERP) implementation.
+There is an old, beautifully cynical joke in the tech world: if you want to make a quick buck, short any company that just announced a massive Enterprise Resource Planning (ERP) rollout.

-If we couldn't handle the rigid logic of ERPs, we are entirely unprepared for the probabilistic chaos of Artificial Intelligence.
+If we couldn't handle the rigid logic of ERPs, we are completely unprepared for the messy, probabilistic chaos of Artificial Intelligence.

 The Three Tiers of AI Productisation